Ramla: 1947–48 war

 Ramla was part of the territory allotted to a proposed Arab state under the 1947 UN Partition Plan.
 However, Ramla's geographic location and its strategic position on the main supply route to Jerusalem made it a point of contention during the 1947–1948 civil war, followed by the internationalised 1948 Arab–Israeli War.
 A bomb by the Jewish militia group Irgun went off in the Ramla market on 18 February, killing 7 residents and injuring 45.

 After a number of unsuccessful raids on Ramla, the Israeli army launched Operation Dani.
 Ramla was captured on 12 July 1948, a few days after the capture of Lydda.
-The Arab resistance surrendered on July 12, and most of the remaining inhabitants were driven out.
+The Arab resistance surrendered on July 12, and most of the remaining inhabitants were expelled.
 A disputed claim, advanced by scholars including Ilan Pappé, characterizes this as ethnic cleansing.
-After the Israeli capture, some 1,000 Arabs remained in Ramla; more were transferred to the town by the IDF from outlying Arab settlements.
+By November 1949, there were about 2,000 Arabs in Ramla and Lod.